Social Impact Media Awards

-SIMA Studios, also known as the Social Impact Media Awards (SIMA), is a 501(c)(3) nonprofit impact media agency based in Los Angeles, California.
+SIMA Studios, also known as the Social Impact Media Awards (SIMA), is a 501(c)(3) nonprofit impact media institute based in Los Angeles, California.
 Founded in 2012 by Daniela Kon Lieberberg, SIMA is dedicated to advancing global awareness, human rights, and education through the power of documentary storytelling.
 SIMA supports filmmakers, educators, and changemakers through an interconnected suite of programs: the annual Social Impact Media Awards (SIMA Awards), SIMA Academy, SIMA Cinema Across Borders, and a Fiscal Sponsorship program.

 History

 SIMA Studios was founded in 2012 by filmmaker and impact strategist Daniela Kon Lieberberg.
 It launched with the Social Impact Media Awards, an international documentary film competition spotlighting global human rights and social justice storytelling.
 In 2015, SIMA launched SIMA Classroom, later rebranded as SIMA Academy in 2022.
 The Fiscal Sponsorship program was introduced in 2018 to support independent creators seeking funding for impact media projects.